 Morton has been a UMKC Trustee since 2000 and was in his third year as chairman of the Trustees Board when he stepped down to serve as the university’s interim chancellor.
 Previously, he was a member on UMKC’s Center for the City board and chaired the community relations committee of the Trustees.

 In addition to his day-to-day role as chancellor, Leo is active in the Kansas City community.
-He is chairman of the advisory board of Prep-KC, a major regional youth educational development organization.
-Morton is also co-chair of the Kansas City Area Development Council.
-In addition, he is on the MRIGlobal, Union Station and Truman Medical Center's Board of Directors, the Economic Development Corporation, Starlight Theatre, Civic Council of Greater Kansas City, the Greater Kansas City Chamber of Commerce, Kansas City Business Leaders for Education, the independent advisory commission on racial profiling for the Overland Park Police Department and the Advisory Committee for the National Association of Corporate Directors, Heartland Chapter.
+He is on the committee of Prep-KC, a major regional youth educational development organization.
+In addition, he is on the MRIGlobal and Truman Medical Center's Board of Directors, Business & Education for Schools of Tomorrow (B.E.S.T.)
+Blue Valley School District, Urban Neighborhood Initiative, Western Athletic Conference, Pembroke Hill School Board, Kansas City No Violence Alliance (KC NoVA), Civic Council of Greater Kansas City, the Greater Kansas City Chamber of Commerce, and the National Association of Corporate Directors, Heartland Chapter.